 A city-based public charitable trust on Monday said it has provided 45 lakh litres of water in the last fortnight to the people in the drought-affected Beed district of Maharashtra.
 "With the help of our volunteers, we started providing water daily to 35 villages by tankers of 10,000 litres capacity each from April 27.
 "In an average population of 1,500 people, they get around 6 to 7 litres per head or around 30 to 35 litres per day per family.

 A city-based public charitable trust said it has provided 45 lakh litres of water in the last fortnight to the people in the drought-affected Beed district of Maharashtra.
-Till now, we have provided over 45,00,000 litres of water to thirsty villagers," said Mayank Gandhi, Executive Trustee of the Foundation and former Aam Aadmi Party leader.
+Fulora Foundation, in a statement, said it plans to keep on supplying water to parched villages in the district till June-end or till monsoon rains fill up reservoirs.

 Bhimrao Agarkar stood on the banks of the Godavari, calculating the cost of the just-concluded rituals for his cousin Vitthal Sakhre, who died 10 days ago.
 Agarkar paid Rs.
 1,600 for a 3,000-litre water tanker that he had to arrange, along with the lunch for 300 relatives and friends near the parched riverbed.

 The state government has released funds to the tune of Rs 7,303.50 lakhs for the cattle camps which have been started in drought-hit Beed, Latur and Osmanabad districts of Marathwada region.
 "Of the funds released for the year 2015-16 for cattle camps, Beed district receives Rs 4302.44 lakhs, Latur gets 77.9 lakhs, while Osmanabad receives Rs 2923.97 lakhs," stated a district information office press release, on Thursday.